 In the mood to bake a small cheesecake?
-My 6 Inch Chocolate Cheesecake recipe is a chocolate dessert for two with an Oreo crust and homemade ganache.
+My 6 Inch Chocolate Cheesecake with Oreo Crust is a chocolate dessert for two with a chocolate cookie crust and homemade ganache.

 Since all of this month I brought you both plain and pumpkin 6 inch cheesecake recipes, it’s only fitting to bring you my 6 Inch Chocolate Cheesecake recipe next.